 Content syndication is when high-quality third-party websites republish a piece of content you crafted and initially posted on your company’s site to their site and link back to your original content.
 Syndicated content doesn’t have to be a blog post or article.
 The digital world has gone more visual, and people are engaging more with visual content.
 Videos, photos, infographics, and more can all be great for syndication.

 No matter the size of your brand, you can reap major benefits from syndicating your content.
 Other entities, large and small, love to provide their following with syndicated content from other sources (like yours).
-This fresh content gives their readers new information, new views, and gives them the benefit of doing it all without having to write another piece of content internally.
-You, as the original author, benefit from syndicating your content because your brand and you as the author reach a new audience.
+This fresh content gives their readers new information and new views and gives them the benefit of doing it all without writing another piece of content internally.
+As the original author, you benefit from syndicating your content because your brand and you as the author reach a new audience.
 Both sides win!

 Many people confuse content syndication and guest posting.
 That’s normal, as the two can overlap in several ways, yet they are also different in many ways.

-The biggest and best difference in the two strategies is that content syndication has a wealth of benefits that simply guest posting can’t offer.
-Whether you are writing for your brand’s blog and using content syndication, or you are guest blogging, you will put the same amount of energy, effort, and research into each piece of content.
-After all, your name is on it as the author and you want to create a truly great piece of content.
+The biggest and best difference between the two strategies is that content syndication has a wealth of benefits that simply guest posting can’t offer.
+Whether you are writing for your brand’s blog and using content syndication or are guest blogging, you will put the same amount of energy, effort, and research into each piece of content.
+After all, your name is on it as the author, and you want to create a truly great piece of content.
 Why would you not want to reap all the additional benefits the content syndication can offer?

 - Extends the life of your content

-- Gives each piece of syndicated content maximum exposure
+- It gives each piece of syndicated content maximum exposure.

 - Greatly increases traffic to your brand’s website, as typically the publications and websites that syndicate your content will use text similar to: “This content originally appeared in [your brand’s name + Link]